omajoshi/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

     ; // wait for serial port to connect.
 Needed for native USB port only }

-  // attempt to connect to Wifi network:
+  // attempt to connect to Wi-Fi network:
   Serial.print("Attempting to connect to WPA SSID: ");
   Serial.println(ssid);
   while (WiFi.begin(ssid, pass) != WL_CONNECTED) {